Features — AI Gateway for Amazon Bedrock¶

 - LiteLLM — widely adopted multi-cloud proxy with a large open-source community.
 Ideal when you need a single entry point across OpenAI, Azure, AWS, and others.
 AWS deployment and security features (WAF, VPC endpoints) require manual setup.
 Also offers a commercial Enterprise tier.

-- Bedrock Access Gateway — official open-source AWS sample (MIT-0), actively maintained by AWS teams.
+- Bedrock Access Gateway — official open-source AWS sample (MIT-0).
 Covers chat completions and embeddings only.
 No WAF, auto-scaling, monitoring, or commercial support included.

 Ready to Get Started?¶